‘Narcissist’ Donald Trump Uses Conspiracy Theories To Feed ‘Grandiose Sense Of Self,’ Says ‘Atlantic’ Writer

 Trump’s apparent belief in a widely debunked conspiracy theory involving allegations that Ukraine, not Russia, attacked the 2016 election played a major role in setting off the current impeachment inquiry against him.

-In his July 25 phone call with Ukraine President Volodymyr Zelensky, Trump mentioned his belief that a Democratic National Committee computer server which according to the conspiracy theory would contain evidence of Ukrainian hacking, has fallen into the hands of a wealthy businessman in that country.
+In his July 25 phone call with Ukraine President Volodymyr Zelensky, Trump mentioned his belief that a Democratic National Committee computer server — which, according to the conspiracy theory, would contain evidence of Ukrainian hacking — has fallen into the hands of a wealthy businessman in that country.

-In the phone call, Trump asked Zelensky for a “favor,” that partially entailed Ukraine launching an investigation into the non-existent server.
+In the phone call, Trump reportedly asked Zelensky for a “favor” that partially entailed Ukraine launching an investigation into the non-existent server.

-Because Trump finds the idea that he won the 2016 election over Democrat Hillary Clinton due to Russian meddling “repellent,” according to Atlantic writer Peter Nicholas, he has latched on to the “Ukraine” conspiracy theory as a way to both exonerate Russia of the 2016 election interference, and legitimize his own victory in that election.
+Because Trump reportedly finds the idea that he won the 2016 election over Democrat Hillary Clinton due to Russian meddling “repellent,” according to Atlantic writer Peter Nicholas, he has latched on to the “Ukraine” conspiracy theory as a way to both exonerate Russia of the 2016 election interference, and legitimize his own victory in that election.

 “We’ve never had a president who trades in conspiracy theories, who prefers lies instead of fact,” historian Douglas Brinkley told Nicholas, as quoted in the Atlantic article.